longhoang2984/FootballApp/README.md

 #### MVVM + Combine

 #### Missing:
-1. UI Tests, Integration Tests
-2. MVVM Coordinator Route.
-3. Correct way to present team detail.
+1. Correct way to present team detail.

 #### How to build
 1. Switch to `Football` scheme and run `CMD+B`